Jinyi6/cell-agent-home/docs/index.md

 <div class="mx-8 px-4">

-* **Automate Analysis:** From data preprocessing to conclusions, CellAgent automates the entire analysis process, significantly reducing manual intervention and allowing you to focus more on scientific discoveries.
+* **Automate Analysis:** CellAgent simulates "deep-thinking" with a hierarchical multi-agent framework, automating the entire analysis process from data preprocessing to conclusions, minimizing manual effort, and enabling greater focus on scientific discoveries.
 * **Interactively Query:** Through continuous dialogue, you can submit new requests seamlessly.
 CellAgent will strive to meet your needs and provide real-time analysis and response.
-* **Obtain Reliable Conclusions:** CellAgent employs a unique self-iterative optimization mechanism that ensures the reliability and high quality of results throughout the processing.
+* **Obtain Reliable Conclusions:** CellAgent employs a unique self-reflective optimization mechanism that ensures the reliability and high quality of results throughout the processing.
 </div>

 <div class="mt-16"></div>